-NOTE: Cast aluminum and forged aluminum wheels require coated balance weights and special alignment equipment.
+NOTE: Cast aluminum wheels require coated balance weights and special alignment equipment.

 Wheel balancing can be accomplished with either on or off vehicle equipment.
 When using on-vehicle balancing equipment, remove the opposite wheel/tire.
 Off-vehicle balancing is recommended.